All About Intervals in Music

 Chromatic and Diatonic Semitones

-The other method gives the interval a number depending on how many letter names are involved in counting between the two notes.
+The other method of labeling intervals gives the interval a number depending on how many letter names are involved in counting between the two notes.

 So, for example, if we want to know the interval between the note A and the nearest C above it, we start from the lowest and count the number of letters involved.
-A to C involves three letters (A, B & C), so that’s called a THIRD.
-The interval between D and the nearest G above involves four letters (D, E, F & G) so the interval from D to G is a FOURTH.
+A to C spans three letters (A, B & C), so that’s called a THIRD.
+The interval between D and the nearest G above spans four letters (D, E, F & G) so the interval from D to G is a FOURTH.
 C to the next C above involves 8 letters (CDEFGAB&C).
 That (and any other “eight letter span”) gets the special name of octave (from Latin 'octo' = 8).
 The next C above that would give an interval of two octaves.
-If we include sharps (or flats), we can see from the musical alphabet diagram that there are 12 semitones in an octave.
 We can also have an interval name for C to the same C (such as two singers singing the same note).
 It's called a unison.